How Can I Live When They Don't?

 The New Measure of Progress

 Let go of the old measure of progress, which was "feeling less pain."
-It will betray you.
+Instead, try on these new measures:

-- Progress is the slow realization that you're not returning to an old you that no longer exists.
+Progress is finding that the person you lost is woven into the fabric of who you are.
+Progress is the slow realization that you're not returning to an old you that no longer exists.

 Closing Thoughts